rendner/py-plugin-dataframe-viewer/projects/html_from_styler/README.md

 The benefit of small test cases is, that in a short amount of time many test cases can be fetched from the debugger without running into a timeout exception.

 ### Directory: manual_testing
-The directory contains one example of a large `DataFrame` and should be used to manually test the fetch behavior of the plugin when scrolling around.
+The directory contains examples to test the behavior of the plugin manually.

-- debug the file
-- in the debugger tab, right-click on a pandas `Styler` instance to open the context menu
-- select `Export DataFrame Test Data` from the context menu
+Manual testing isn't required because most of the functionality is tested by unit or integration tests.
+However, it provides an easy way to do quick checks during development.